noiseprotocol/noise_spec/noise.md

 protocol**.

 Public keys that were exchanged in the first handshake can be represented as pre-messages in the second handshake.
+If an ephemeral public key was sent in the first handshake and used as a pre-message in the second handshake, that party can avoid sending a new ephemeral by using a "dependent" pattern (see [Section 8.1](pattern-validity)).

+Re-initializing with a dependent pattern is only allowed if the new handshake and old handshake have different protocol names (see [Section 11](#protocol-names)) and the rules for handling PSKs are followed (see [Section 7](#pre-shared-symmetric-keys)).

 If any negotiation occurred in the first handshake, the first handshake's `h` variable should be provided as prologue to the second handshake.

 By way of example, this section defines the **Noise Pipe** compound protocol.
 This protocol uses three handshake patterns - two defined in the previous